If you don’t bring them under control, food costs can cripple your restaurant.

 Regular checks of your inventory can give you an idea of what items your kitchen consumes the most, and what you need to stop ordering.

-For instance, you notice that you have cheese that is spoiling and going unused, change your order to a lesser quantity to minimize food waste.
+For instance, if you notice that you have cheese that is spoiling and going unused, change your order to a lesser quantity to minimize food waste.

 Conversely, knowing what supplies are being ordered routinely will enable you to order the precise amount at the right interval from your supplier.

-You can do all of this manually or automate the process by using an appropriate restaurant management software.
+You can do all of this manually or automate the process by using appropriate restaurant management software.

 5. Bring new vendors on board